There are some strange animals in the cosmic zoo, many of which are stellar remnants.

 ..8 DOPPLER EFFECT - The Doppler effect applies to both sound waves and light waves.
 Both can be compressed and stretched.
 An approaching ambulance compresses sound waves from its siren so that the pitch is high.
 After the ambulance passes, the waves get stretched, and the pitch is lower.
 With light waves, a galaxy moving toward us will have its spectral lines shifted toward the blue.
 A galaxy moving away from us will have its spectral lines shifted toward the red.
 The farther away galaxies get, the more stretched out their light waves become.

-..9 EXOPLANETS - 4000 exoplanets were confirmed as of 2019.
+..9 EXOPLANETS - 4000 exoplanets were confirmed as of 2020.
 These are planets outside our solar system, orbiting stars other than our sun.
 Most exoplanets found thus far are like Jupiter, although Earth-like planets are being discovered as techniques improve.
 Indirect methods are used.
 The transit method records a star's dimming as a planet passes in front of it.
 The radial velocity method measures a planet's gravitational influence on its star.
 Astronomers search for planets in habitable zones, ones that might have water and support simple life.
 The Kepler Space Telescope searched for exoplanets.
 There are billions in the Milky Way.
-They may or may not have intelligent life.

 11 DARK ENERGY - When the expansion of the universe was found to be accelerating, the force responsible was given the name "dark energy."
 It is driving galaxies apart at a greater and greater speed.
-It overwhelmed gravity to become the dominant force.
 Dark energy is said to make up 70% of the universe.

 Black holes form when the biggest stars collapse.
 Astronomers detect them by their gravitational effect on nearby stars.
-The event horizon is the boundary beyond which nothing escapes.
-The Chandra X-ray telescope showed black holes to be common.
+The event horizon is the boundary beyond which nothing can escape.
+The Chandra X-ray telescope showed that black holes are common.

 13 WHITE HOLE - White holes exist hypothetically in General Relativity as the opposite of black holes.
 Light can enter black holes but cannot escape them.
 Light can escape white holes but cannot enter them.
 Einstein's influence is profound.